 Chocolate Crème Anglaise with Frangelico

 - 4 large egg yolks

-- 1/2 cup granulated sugar
+- ½ cup granulated sugar

-- 5 ounces bittersweet chocolate, finely chopped
+- 5 ounces finely chopped bittersweet chocolate (about ⅔ cup)

-- 1/2 cup Frangelico
+- ¼ cup plus 2 tablespoons Frangelico

+- Mix the eggs with the sugar.
 In a medium sized mixing bowl, use an electric mixer to whip the egg yolks with the sugar.
 Mix until it's very thick and pale yellow.
 When you drizzle it with a spoon it should rest for a second or two before sinking back into the rest of the mixture -- this is called the ribbon stage.

+- Temper and then cook the milk and cream mixtures.
 Use a ladle to add about half of the hot milk mixture to the eggs and blend with a whisk -- this is called tempering.
 Now you can add this to the remaining milk mixture in the pot.
 Stirring almost constantly with a wooden spoon, over medium-low heat, bring it to a strong simmer, about 4 minutes.

-Bring to room temperature or chill before using.
+- Bring to room temperature or chill before using.